 In the execution section of your business plan, you’ll lay out:

 - Even if you don’t have a large marketing budget starting out, there are plenty of cost-effective ways to market your tax preparation practice.

 - Any equipment you’ll need for your business (computers, software, etc.)

 - Your business location (brick-and-mortar or home office)

 - A timeline for actions to take throughout the year

 By adding a timeline to your execution section, you’ll be more likely to reach your goals.

-While it may seem easier to “wing it” as you start your tax business, you’ll find that taking the time to create a business plan makes the process more organized and less overwhelming.
+In conclusion: While it may seem easier to “wing it” as you start your tax business, you’ll find that taking the time to create a business plan makes the process more organized and less overwhelming.
 Don’t be intimidated by the time or research involved.
 Even the simplest business plan will be a huge asset as you start your tax preparation business!